sjustin0326/RHCS-Redesign/src/content/about/achievements.md

 * **Community Alliances:** Partnered with the B.C.
 Schizophrenia Society and Burke Mountain Naturalists, gathering a 22,000-signature petition to demand permanent preservation.

-* **Public Outreach:** Maintained a strong media presence and hosted displays at major events like the Van Dusen Garden Show and the annual Riverview TreeFest.
+* **Public Outreach:** Maintained a strong media presence and hosted displays at major events like the Van Dusen Garden Show.